gemc/home/_documentation/quickstart.md

     * default
 </pre>

-The generated files are already configured to build a geometry with a target and a `flux` detector.
-By default, the template also provides a YAML steering card that shoots protons at the target.
+The generated files define a geometry with a methane-gas target and a `flux` detector, and include a YAML steering card that shoots protons at the target.

-To see additional options for `system_template.py`, run:
+To see all available options:

 ```shell
 system_template.py -h